oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 ![The woodswoman](woodswomen.webp "The woodswoman")

-An archer that is pure STR is called a woods(wo)man, or forester.
+An archer who is pure STR is called a woods(wo)man, or forester.
 With all of that STR, woods(wo)men are very proficient in basic-attacking, much like STRginners and STR mages.
 On the other hand, their archery skills are still formidable, which contributes to their versatility.